Tuesday, August 26, 2025

 Originalist Judges Are Driving a Return to Racism

 Now, several Supreme Court Judges are returning to interpreting the Constitution in terms of its original public meaning.
-Lead by Clarence Thomas, our country's most prominent originalist, they want to return to the racist interpretation of the Constitution that prevailed in this country until quite recently.
+Led by Clarence Thomas, our country's most prominent originalist, they want to return to the racist interpretation of the Constitution that prevailed in this country until quite recently.
 They want to annul the progress that we have made so painfully.
 They are turning the Supreme Court back into the racist institution that it once was.